jerry8tom/ClusterDocs/README.md

 ![wordCount](images/word_count.png)

-This plot is just to show the spread of the data initally to get a better understanding of what we should be expecting post clustering.

 ## Text to Vectors
 In order to study the text data we must convert it into numerical(vector) form so that it becomes quantifiable.